The Long War, Part Six / November-December 1593

 The re-taking of the castles of Nógrád and Gömör County

 The fights ended in the Trans-Danubian Region of the Hungarian Kingdom but the military actions were still going on in the Upper Lands of North Hungary.
 To learn more about these fights, please check out the previous post:

 Pasha Kirli Haszán of Temesvár (Timisoara) has launched an attack against the castles of Kálló and Szatmár (Satu Mare).
 He had to turn back, though, because Prince Báthori Zsigmond of Transylvania (namely the vassal of the Sultan) refused to join him.
 Note, this refusal is a sign of the growing independence of the Transylvanian Principality.

 Pasha Hasszán had to hurry, as the Hungarian Hussars of the Trans-Tisza River Region were in his footsteps, led by Country Judge Báthori István of Ecsed.
 Báthori István was from a different branch of the Báthori family, he served the Habsburg king, nevertheless, he was related to the Transylvanian prince as well.
 Soon, he was joined by the troops of the Chief Captain of Kassa (Kosice) Christoph Teuffenbach and the rest of the troops from the Upper Lands, growing as strong as 12-16,000 men.
 The combined army took the small palisade fort of Szabatka (at Rimaszombat / Rimavska Sobota) after a few days of bombardment on 18 November.
 They slaughtered all the defenders upon taking the castle.
 You can read about it here:

 After this, they set out against the strong Fülek Castle which was the center of an Ottoman administrative unit, a Sandjak.
 (The size of a Sandjak was usually covering the area of the previous Hungarian county.)
 In Fülek, there were 1,000 defenders who were fighting valiantly between 19-27 November.
 The Pasha of Temesvár and the Pasha of Buda sent reinforcing armies but they failed to surprise the besiegers.
 On the contrary, the Hungarians succeeded in surprising them in the dawn of 27 November when they ambushed the reinforcing Turk army.
-They were led by Báthory and the army consisted of the troops from the Borderland`s Hussars.
+They were led by Báthory and the army consisted of troops from the Borderland`s Hussars.
 The Turks suffered a major defeat halfway between Fülek (Filakovo) and Romhány (in the Cserhát mountains).